yegor256/blog/_drafts/_sex.md

 sit in a bus where everybody else is not allowed to.
 Such _inequalities_ are only making us humans.
 We need them.

-The same is true for that special category of people I was taught to respect and protect: women.
+The same is true for that "special category of people" I was taught to respect and protect: women.
 And no matter what extreme feminists say, I will remain the same.
 I do believe in inequality between men and women.
 I want to see us as gentlemen and ladies.
 Not just gender-less people.